 3.3 Treatment of Abattoir Wastewater Inoculated with Isolated Bacteria with Bacteriocins

 The effectiveness of the purified bacteriocins against isolated bacteria in abattoir wastewater was determined.
 Escherichia coli, Enterobacter aerogenes and Staphylococcus aureus were inoculated onto sterile abattoir wastewater (105cfu/ml) and subsequently treated with purified Lactobacillus plantarum and Lactobacillus fermentum bacteriocins after four hours of inoculation using a bacteriocin concentration of 100µl.
-Total plate counts were enumerated at the start of the experiment and after several hours up onto 24 hours.
-There was significant statistical decrease (P=.05) in E.coli counts after 6 hours of Lactobacillus plantarum bacteriocin treatment.
-Two hours after addition of Lactobacillus plantarum bacteriocin, there was a difference of 2.78 log cycles in the count of E. coli.
+Total plate counts were enumerated at the start of the experiment and after several hours up to 24 hours.
+There was significant statistical decrease (P=0.05) in E.coli counts after 6 hours of Lactobacillus plantarum bacteriocin treatment.
+Two hours after the addition of Lactobacillus plantarum bacteriocin, there was a difference of 2.78 log cycles in the count of E. coli.
 After 4 hours of incubation the count was 5.68 cfu/ml (log10) while after 6 hours the count was 2.90 cfu/ml (log10).
 There was significant statistical decrease (P=.05) in Enterobacter aerogenes counts after 6 hours of Lactobacillus plantarum bacteriocin treatment.
 Two hours after addition of Lactobacillus plantarum bacteriocin, there was a difference of 2.54 log cycles in the count of Enterobacter aerogenes.
 After 4 hours of incubation the count was 5.48 cfu/ml (log10) while after 6 hours the count was 2.94 cfu/ml (log10).
 There was significant statistical decrease (P=.05) in Staphylococcus aureus counts after 6 hours of incubation.
 There was a difference of 3.48 log cycles in Staphylococcus aureus counts between the time of addition of the bacteriocin (after 4 hours of incubation) and after 6 hours of incubation.
 After 4 hours of incubation the count was 6.00 cfu/ml (log10) while after 6 hours the count was 2.52 cfu/ml (log10).

 Lactobacillus fermentum bacteriocin treatment significantly reduced Escherichia coli, Enterobacter aerogenes and Staphylococcus aureus counts after 6 hours of incubation.
 There was a difference of 2.40 log cycles in Escherichia coli counts between the time of addition of the bacteriocin (after 4 hours of incubation) and after 6 hours of incubation.
 After 4 hours of incubation the count was 5.51 cfu/ml (log10) while after 6 hours the count was 3.11 cfu/ml (log10).
 There was a difference of 2.30 log cycles in Enterobacter aerogenes counts between the time of addition of the bacteriocin (after 4 hours of incubation) and after 6 hours of incubation.
-After 4 hours of incubation the count was 5.31 cfu/ml (log10) while after 6 hours the count was 3.01 cfu/ml (log10).
+After 4 hours of incubation, the count was 5.31 cfu/ml (log10) while after 6 hours the count was 3.01 cfu/ml (log10).
 There was a difference of 2.97 log cycles in Staphylococcus aureus counts between the time of addition of the Lactobacillus fermentum bacteriocin (after 4 hours of incubation) and after 6 hours of incubation.
-After 4 hours of incubation the count was 5.95 cfu/ml (log10) while after 6 hours the count was 2.98 cfu/ml (log10).
+After 4 hours of incubation, the count was 5.95 cfu/ml (log10) while after 6 hours the count was 2.98 cfu/ml (log10).